-Over the last ten years the responsibilities and work carried out by Governing Bodies have increased dramatically as “control” has shifted from Local Authorities to the individual Schools.
+Over the last years the responsibilities and work carried out by Governing Bodies have increased dramatically as “control” has shifted from Local Authorities to the individual schools.

-We have roughly a 50:50 gender split.
-Each Governor serves a term of four years and is expected to sit on one or more of the committees:
+Each Governor serves a term of four years and is expected to sit on at least one of the following committees:

-These Committees in turn report back to the Full Governing Body which meets at least once a term.
+These Committees in turn report back to the Full Governing Body (FGB) which meets at least once every half term.

 The Governors’ task is to set strategy and policy, to ensure that things are running smoothly, to provide support and encouragement and to offer a sympathetic but critical ear.
 To learn more about the role of the Governing Body, please read our ‘Governor Code of Conduct’ below.

-The governors can be contacted through the school office.
+The governors can be contacted through the Clerk at email@example.com

 Chair of Governors